LATIFARYES/Health-Care-Holding-Company-DMAIC-Project/H5_Control/README.md

-Control Stage
+H5 — Control Phase

-This folder will be populated during the Control phase of the DMAIC project.
+Health-Care-Holding-Company-DMAIC-Project
+The Control phase answers one question: "How do we sustain the improvements and prevent reverting to old habits?"
+Folder Structure 🗂️